Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 9. Freemium conversion rate

 A freemium conversion rate is when a customer converts from your free product to your paid product.
 It shows your marketing campaign’s target audience is on point.
-These individuals may need your product, but aren’t sure it’s the right fit, so they sign up for a free trial.

-Then once they see it’s just as your marketing campaign portrays, they switch to a premium plan.
+Then, once they see it’s just as your marketing campaign portrays, they switch to a premium plan.

-If you’re using free trials to generate MQLs, tracking freemium conversion rates is critical to ensure you’re not wasting time and money on the wrong audience.
-Or using the wrong messaging (e.g., focusing on the wrong pain points).
+If you’re using free trials to generate MQLs, tracking freemium conversion rates is critical to ensure you’re not wasting time and money on the wrong audience or using the wrong messaging (e.g., focusing on the wrong pain points).

 10. Customer churn rate

-Customer churn rate is the percentage of customers who cancel their subscription to your product.
 This metric is important to track because it tells you how well you retain customers and if they’re getting value from your product.

 By tracking customer churn, you can identify when there’s an issue and then use surveys or tools like Hotjar to find ways to improve.